schleuder/schleuder-website/schleuder/docs/subscribers.md

 > This key was newly added:
 > 0x12345678DEADBEEF12345678DEADBEEF12345678 youraccount@yourmail.net 2019-05-23 [expires: 2023-05-23]

-##### 2. verify that uploaded key made it into the keyring
+##### 2. Verify that the uploaded key made it into the keyring

 ```
 x-list-name: foo@hostname
 x-list-keys
 ```
-The answer will be a list of all keys in the lists keyring.
+The answer will be a list of all keys in the keyring of the list.
 Make sure, your **new** key is in the keyring now.

-##### 3. change you subscription to use the new key
+##### 3. Change your subscription to use the new key

 ```
 x-list-name: foo@hostname